yudidwisaputra71/streamtfhd/README.md

 CREATE USER your-user WITH PASSWORD 'your-password';
 CREATE DATABASE streamtfhd OWNER your-user;
 ```
-*Change `your-user` with the user you want to create and `your-password` with the password you want to user.*
+*Change `your-user` with the user you want to create and `your-password` with the password you want to use.*

 ### 2. Connect to the database
 Still inside psql: